-A recent economic report found that the CSU supports more than \$17 billion in economic activity that directly results from CSU-related spending that generates \$5.43 for every dollar the state invests.
-For more information, please see www.calstate.edu/impact.
+A recent economic report found that the CSU supports more than 150,000 jobs statewide, annually.
+The engine driving job creation is more than \$17 billion in economic activity that directly results from CSU-related spending that generates \$5.43 for every dollar the state invests.
+For more information, please see www.calstate.edu/impact